List of banned political parties

 This article provides a list of political parties that were or are currently banned by the countries in which they were or are based.
 Party bans can be democratic or authoritarian.
 "Altering the character of the nation" has been referenced as an argument for banning parties.
 Ethnic party bans are prevalent in parts of Africa.
+Party bans can contribute to political violence, political repression, or political bias.
+Restrictive nomination rules can have similar effects to party bans.